-- 1. Using the data in Table 3.2, calculate the average time for 5 oscillations with and without the 500 g mass in the cart. - 2.
+- 1. Using the data in Table 3.2, calculate the average time for 5 oscillations with and without 500 g of mass added to the cart. - 2.
 Calculate the period by dividing these average times by 5 and record the periods in Table 3.2.